 Like Dunfermline’s Glen, Burntisland Library was gifted to the town by Andrew Carnegie.

-Finally, a previous resident of Burntisland is to appear on the new £10 note, Gemma… jokes!
+Finally, a previous resident of Burntisland can be found on the £10 note.

-It’s not me, it’s scientist Mary Somerville and she will be the first female to appear on a Scottish note.
+Scientist Mary Somerville was the first female to appear on a Scottish note.

-For food, grab a chippy at Romanos, sit down at Links Fish Bar, lunch at Burntisland Roasting Project, bagel at The Fix, messy burgers at Burger Island and an ice cream at Novelis.
+For food, grab a chippy at Romanos, sit down at Links Fish Bar, enjoy coffee and lunch at Burntisland Roasting Project, or On A Roll, a bagel at The Fix, a baguette at The New Olive Tree, a messy burger at Burger Island, and ice cream at Novelis.